Coffee Automation Ideas for Home

 Device Type Example Model Key Feature Ease of Use Price Range

-App-Controlled Brewer Behmor Connected Coffee Brew Remote Brewing Moderate $150-$200
+App-Controlled Brewer Behmor Connected Coffee Brew Remote brewing and app-based control Moderate $150-$200

-Coffee Scale with Timer Acaia Pearl Real-Time Tracking Easy $150-$200
+Coffee Scale with Timer Acaia Pearl Real-time tracking for more consistent manual brewing Easy $150-$200

-Cold Brew Maker Takeya Patented Auto Brew Time Control Easy $30-$50
+Cold Brew Maker Takeya Patented Steep-time control for simple batch brewing Easy $30-$50

 How to Choose